Women's Prize for Fiction

-The Women's Prize for Fiction (previously with sponsor names Orange Prize for Fiction (1996–2006 and 2009–12), Orange Broadband Prize for Fiction (2007–08) and Baileys Women's Prize for Fiction (2014–2017)) is one of the United Kingdom's most prestigious literary prizes.
+The Women's Prize for Fiction (previously with sponsor names Orange Prize for Fiction (1996–2006 and 2009–2012), Orange Broadband Prize for Fiction (2007–08) and Baileys Women's Prize for Fiction (2014–2017) is one of the United Kingdom's most prestigious literary prizes.
 It is awarded annually to a female author of any nationality for the best original full-length novel written in English and published in the United Kingdom in the preceding year.
 A sister prize, the Women's Prize for Non-Fiction, was launched in 2023.

-History
+Early history

 The prize was established in 1996, to recognise the literary achievement of female writers.
 The inspiration for the prize was the Booker Prize of 1991, when none of the six shortlisted books was by a woman, despite some 60% of novels published that year being by female authors.
 A group of women and men working in the industry – authors, publishers, agents, booksellers, librarians, journalists – therefore met to discuss the issue.
-Research showed that women’s literary achievements were often not acknowledged by the major literary prizes.
+Research showed that women's literary achievements were often not acknowledged by the major literary prizes.

-The winner of the prize receives £30,000, along with a bronze sculpture called the Bessie created by artist Grizel Niven, the sister of actor and writer David Niven.
+The winner of the prize receives £30,000, along with a bronze sculpture called the Bessie created by artist Grizel Niven.
 Typically, a longlist of nominees is announced around March each year, followed by a shortlist in June; within days the winner is announced.
 The winner is selected by a board of "five leading women" each year.